gagomes/ldd3/notes.md

 _linux/init.h_ has macros to mark functions/data as used only at initialization time or exit time.
 They work by placing the definitions in special ELF sections, to give hints to the kernel.
 The comments are worth reading too.

 Module parameters can be passed at load time by _insmod_ or _modeprobe_, or better yet, by storing them in configuration file _/etc/modprobe.d/*.conf_ and the older _/etc/modprobe.conf_.
 See the man page for _modprobe.conf(5)_.
 Sysfs entries for the parameters can be created under _/sys/module/*/parameters/_ at parameter registration time.
 If created as writable, the parameters can be changed dynamically by writing to the files.

-Where a _printk_ message shows up is configurable.
-It may appear on the console, and/or on all terminals, and/or in log files such as _/var/log/messages_ or _/var/log/kernel.log_, and in _dmesg_.
-Default loglevel can be changed by writing to _/proc/sysrq-trigger_.

 Kernel code cannot do floating point arithmetic, because saving and restoring the floating point processor's state on each entry and exit of kernel space is too expensive.